alphagov-mirror/re-team-manual/source/documentation/automate-on-call-interruptible.md

 #### On call

-Only escalations from the Verify primary on-call team apply; AlertManager won't directly page reliability engineering.
+Only escalations from the Verify primary on-call team apply; Alertmanager won't directly page reliability engineering.
 On occasion it may also be the result of a cyber security escalation.